 Pool decking costs vary greatly, depending on the type of material you use. you will also need to consider the cost of construction and labor.

 Before you decide on the best pool decking for your project, think about the budget involved.
 Here are some factors you should consider when calculating pool decking costs.

 Pool deck materials that require a lot of maintenance, are not skid-resistant. and may require frequent repairs, add to your costs in the long run.
 Exposure to the harsh rays of the sun and chlorinated water can affect the pool deck, so it is imperative to choose durable materials that are resistant to moisture, as well as frequent fluctuations in weather patterns.

-All pool decks need clearing of debris.
+All pool decks will require the clearing of debris.
 Those materials that tend to grow moss, chip, warp, and peel off, also require regular cleaning and inspection.

-Type of pool
+Type of swimming pool